Souvlaki (album)

-Souvlaki is the second studio album by the English rock band Slowdive.
-It was recorded in 1992, and released on 1 June 1993 by Creation Records.
+Souvlaki is the second studio album by the English alternative rock band Slowdive.
+It was recorded in 1992, and released on 1 June 1993 through Creation Records.

 On its initial release, Souvlaki peaked at number 51 on the UK Albums Chart and was greeted with tepid reviews from critics.
 It has since received retrospective critical acclaim and has been hailed as a classic of the shoegaze genre.

 Background

-Prior to the writing of Souvlaki, Slowdive co-vocalists and guitarists Rachel Goswell and Neil Halstead had ended their relationship and Halstead began to spend more time writing songs alone, a process that had been completed by the full band in the past.
+Prior to the writing of Souvlaki, Slowdive co-vocalists and guitarists Rachel Goswell and Neil Halstead had ended their romantic relationship and Halstead began to spend more time writing songs alone, a process that had been completed by the full band in the past.

-The album's title was inspired from a skit by American prank call comedy duo The Jerky Boys, where one of the duo telephones a hotel manager requesting him to perform sexual acts on his wife.
+The album's title was inspired by a prank call skit by American comedy duo The Jerky Boys, where one of the duo telephones a hotel manager requesting him to perform sexual acts on his wife.
 Upon learning the manager is Greek, the caller says: "My wife loves that Greek shit...
 She'll suck your cock like souvlaki."